mukuldhariwal94/Interview-Questions-Practice/README.md

 * For a number to be odd its first bit will be 1 in binary form (i.e 9 ~ 001001)
 * (X) & (X-1) == 0 if X is a power of 2 ( X = 2^n [1,2,4,8,16,32....])
 * We can check size of queue/stack
+* Inside a method any changes to input object persists but if we swap the parameter object that does not persist after method is returned